 Basal cell carcinoma, the most common type of skin cancer, usually presents as a red, smooth bump.
 Often on the face, these growths can bleed and locally invade the skin, though they uncommonly spread to other parts of the body.
 Early detection is key, and after identifying these skin cancers, we will educate you on all the options available and let your preferences steer your treatment plan.

 Treatments may involve the application of a topical cream, surgically removing the skin cancer, a Mohs procedure, electrodessication and curettage (ED&C), or oral medications.

 Squamous Cell Carcinoma

 Similar to basal cell skin cancers, squamous cell carcinomas show up as red spots, but these are often rough and scaly.
-The product of many years of sun damage, these cancers tend to destroy the tissue around them, and when neglected can spread to other areas in the body.
-Again, early detection is vital to identifying and treating this type of skin cancer, and multiple treatment modalities are available.
+The product of many years of sun damage, these cancers tend to destroy the tissue around them and, when neglected, can spread to other areas in the body.
+Early detection is vital to identifying and treating this type of skin cancer, and multiple treatment modalities are available.

 Treatment for Squamous Cell Carcinoma